 It can take about 6 months for the nose to settle to its final appearance.
 In around 1 in 4 cases, people who have had rhinoplasty will go back for other minor adjustments.
 If you’re concerned about the outcome, you can talk to the Cleft Team and they can tell you whether any additional surgery would be possible or helpful.

 Secondary Speech Surgery

 There are a number of different surgeries to help reduce the amount of air that escapes through the nose when you’re talking.
 They include pharyngeal flap, buccinator flap, pharyngoplasty, and a palate re-repair surgery.
 You might have had one of these already when you were younger.

 Why and when would I have one of these?

 If your voice is nasal and unclear, it could be that the soft palate is letting too much air through your nose while you’re talking.
-See page __ for more information on how a cleft palate can affect your speech.
 These surgery aims to reduce the amount of air that escapes through the nose and therefore improves your speech.

 A Speech and Language Therapist together with the surgeon may recommend surgery if they think it’s right for you.
 Sometimes people are very concerned with sounding nasal and will want to do what they can to change this.
 Other people don’t mind so much.
 It’s up to you whether this surgery is something you want to go through with.